|

 underwater world firsthand.

-scuba lessons.
-Just give us a call and we'll be happy to set you up.
+scuba lessons and we're happy to refer you to them as well.
+Just give us a call and we'll set you up.

 improve their skills and learn more about this fascinating sport.